 The Chemistry Library supports student learning in other ways.
 We are happy to cooperate with you in any of the following areas.

-STN Substructure Searching Can't find a preparation for the compound you want?
+Can't find a preparation for the compound you want?
 Interested in finding a compound with a similar structure to your target molecule?
-Substructure searching on the STN database is available to current Penn affiliates only after 5PM on most weekdays.
+SciFinder and Reaxys will not let you find what you're looking for?
+Substructure searching on the STN interface to Chemical Abstracts and other databases is available to current Penn affiliates only after 5PM on most weekdays.

 Please make an appointment with Judith Currano at least two days in advance by calling (215) 746-5886 or by e-mailing firstname.lastname@example.org